If you’ve never heard of Valladolid, you are missing out!

 It really is hard to move quickly when you’re dragging 3 kids around!

 Francisco Canton Rosado Park / San Gervasio Cathedral

-We also saw a chocolate shop on the corner which looked very similar to the one we had visited in Merida.
+Coincidentally, we saw a chocolate shop on the square’s corner which looked very similar to the one we had visited in Merida.
 Well, turns out they are sister shops!
 Great quality chocolate everything can be found there!
-So, if you are a chocolate lover like me, you won’t want to miss it!
-I recommend the chocolate covered coffee beans!
+If you are a chocolate lover like me, you won’t want to miss it!
+I highly recommend the chocolate covered coffee beans!

-Later in Francisco Canton Rosado Park (or the main square as I have been calling it!), we chanced upon a Quinceanera at the cathedral and a Mayan dance performance.
+Later, in Francisco Canton Rosado Park (or the main square as I have been calling it!), we chanced upon a Quinceanera at the cathedral and a Mayan dance performance in the park.

-Cenote Zaci was beautiful and surprisingly much larger than I had imagined.
-The few accounts I had read about Cenote Zaci (located in the center of town) had made it seem worth-a-visit but not as amazing as it really was!
-See for yourself!
-Cenote Zaci was only about 2 or 3 blocks east of Francisco Rosado Park and the big San Gervasio Cathedral.
+Surprisingly, this tropical oasis of a cenote was beautiful, tranqil, and much larger than I had imagined.
+Oddly, the few accounts I had read about Cenote Zaci (located in the center of town) had made it seem worth-a-visit but not as amazing as it really was!
+The ultramarine blue hued cenote can be easily found about 2 or 3 blocks east of Francisco Rosado Park starting from San Gervasio Cathedral.

 Cost: 60 pesos (about $4 CAD, around $3 USD) per adult, kids 5+ are half price, while kids under 5 are FREE

 It wasn’t until an hour before leaving Valladolid that we discovered cute, little, Parque Candelaria (Candelaria Park).

 Funnily, the park was directly across the road (and through a pedestrian-only street) from our hotel!
 If I had realized how serene and pretty it was, we may have gone there sooner!
 I had read the best pizza in town was located on the square (only a block from where we were staying).
 Unfortunately, it turned out that the famous Italian restaurant was closed – they only open for supper!